firi/appengine-afterburner/README.md

 gives at least something that resembles the original App Engine logging experience.

-Setting this is easy is easy in `main.py`:
+Setting this up is easy in `main.py`:
 ```
 your_application = ... # Your WSGI app